 The Diane and Guilford Glazer Institute for Jewish Studies offers annual scholarships of $5,000 to qualified undergraduate students interested in the study of Judaism and Jewish-Christian relations.
 Glazer Scholars will participate in coursework, events, and summer programs with the Glazer Institute and play a critical role in the Glazer Institute as a student representative.
 The Glazer Institute welcomes applications from admitted undergraduate students as well as current undergraduate students in their freshman or sophomore years.
 See the full details and application instructions here.

 Private scholarships, many of which are based on merit or special criteria, are an increasingly important source of funding for students.
 Pepperdine administers private scholarships which are called "restricted scholarships."
 Please see below for additional information.
 You may also research outside/private scholarship sources in scholarship books which can be found in most libraries, or refer to some suggested sites on our Outside/Private page.
-If you are on campus, you are also welcome to use the reference information located in the Office of Student Financial Assistance to research outside scholarships sources.
 Outside/ Private scholarships must be coordinated with the need-based award according to established University policies.
 You may also research outside scholarships on the internet.

 Pepperdine University Restricted Scholarships